grepdisc/kindfools/_pages/writeon.md

 Kind Fools, a program of Community Canvases, presents WRITE ON! (an intuitive writing workshop)

 ## Upcoming workshops

+RSVP for our **Tuesday May 2nd in-person workshop at Indigo House** at 366 14th St., Buffalo, NY 14213 at 6:00pm (Facilitator: Hy Carrel) [Sign Up](/signups/writeon20230502/){: .btn .btn--success}

+RSVP for our **Monday May 8th virtual workshop on Zoom** at 6:00pm (Facilitator: Hy Carrel) [Sign Up](/signups/writeon20230508/){: .btn .btn--success}

+RSVP for our **Thursday May 11th in-person workshop** at 4:30pm to 6:30pm in the children's section at Central Library, 1 Lafayette Square, Buffalo, NY 14203 (Facilitator: Hy Carrel) [Sign Up](/signups/writeon20230511/){: .btn .btn--success} Everyone is welcome.
+This workshop will be part of Youth Mental Health Awareness Day Flash Mob, which runs from 3pm to 7pm.

 {% comment %}
 Please **[sign in here](/signin/)** for our April 11th workshop.<br>
 {: .notice--info}
-RSVP for our **April 11th in-person workshop at Sol Rise Farm and Cultural Arts Center** at 226 East Utica St., Buffalo, NY 14208 at 6:00pm (Facilitator: Hy Carrel) [Sign Up](/signups/writeon20230411/){: .btn .btn--success}
-{% endcomment %}

 **This *is* the page you are looking for.
 Please check back here often to find our upcoming workshops** {: .notice--info}
+{% endcomment %}

 ## Our story